MEET THE TEAM

 Kelly believes that spirituality plays an important role in counselling work, particularly because its often overlooked or diminished in dominant narratives about wellbeing.
 She counts it a privilege to help folks connect with their internal wisdom and expertise – their own local knowledge – which has been developing throughout their lives.
 She hopes that therapy supports people to author life stories that are not only congruent with their values and hopes, but stories that support pathways to wellbeing for individuals, families, and communities.

-Groups and agencies invite Kelly to consult about planning and research, or to offer facilitation and training, as a result of decades of community development work and engagement with a wide variety of wellbeing initiatives.
+Groups and agencies invite Kelly to consult about planning and research, or to offer facilitation and training.

 Her counselling training is rooted in Family Therapy and Family Systems training, as well as Narrative Practice.
 Kelly’s education included training in Post-Structural and non-oppressive approaches, as well as 150+ hours of supervised counselling.

-Kelly also offers Reiki services and carries Cedar Bath ceremony for people interested in those supports.
+Kelly also offers Reiki treatments and Cedar Bath ceremony for people interested in those supports.

-Kelly's roots are in her home community of St. Eustache, one of the oldest Métis communities in the Red River Valley.
+Her roots are in her home community of St. Eustache, one of the oldest Métis communities in Manitoba.
 Her early life experiences there, as well as 20+ years of living in North End Winnipeg, have shaped her identity and her professional pursuits, including the decolonizing approaches and reconciliation values that we hope to embody at Jonah.

 * While Kelly is registered with the MB College of Social Work due to current provincial regulatory requirements, she is not a social worker.
 Her registration with MCSW is limited to providing counselling.